-How to approach vaginismus when you are in a relationship?
-How to help your partner who is affected?
+How do you navigate vaginismus as a couple?
+How do you support a partner who has it?
 These are the questions we will try to answer today!

-First of all, if you want to understand what vaginismus is and how it is treated, you can watch our video right here!
+First of all, if you would like to understand what vaginismus is and how it is treated, you can watch our video right here!

 How to overcome vaginismus as a couple?